TeamPracticalProjects/SISProject/README.md

 Of course collaboration could also mean that you want to add functions to the core firmware or javascript web site.
 That would be cool too.

-Send us a message to join in the fun.
+Send us a message to join in the fun: SISProject@shrimpware.com